NVIDIA/cub/README.md

 {
     using namespace cub;

-    // Parameterize a BlockScan type for use in the current execution context typedef BlockScan<T, BLOCK_THREADS> BlockScan;
+    // Parameterize BlockScan for the current execution context typedef BlockScan<T, BLOCK_THREADS> BlockScan;

-    // The shared memory needed by the cooperative BlockScan __shared__ typename BlockScan::SmemStorage smem_storage;
+    // The shared memory needed by BlockScan __shared__ typename BlockScan::SmemStorage smem_storage;

     // A segment of data items per thread